babylonchain/babylonchain.github.io/docs/testnet/become-validator.md

 # Becoming a Validator

+👨‍🏫 Learn how to become a Validator for Babylon.

+---

 In this guide we are going to go through the steps for someone to become a validator.